-It’s no secret that FPS games are pretty much everywhere, but there are certainly less of them since the Call of Duty boom died off.
-You could barely even move in the last generation of gaming without bumping into a Modern Warfare clone.
-Every other FPS title was a gritty, depressingly brown venture into a near future where everyone magically healed and sat behind cover forever and a day.
+It’s no secret that FPS games are pretty much everywhere on the PlayStation 4, but there are certainly less of them with most studios seemingly preferring third-person to third over recent years.
+You could barely even move in the last generation of gaming without bumping into a Modern Warfare clone in the seventh gen. Every other FPS title was a gritty, depressingly brown venture into a near future where everyone magically healed and sat behind cover forever and a day.

 The PS4 is no stranger to first-person shooters, so we’ve compiled some of its shootiest offerings, ranging from the realistic to the downright outlandish.
-We’re limiting ourselves to just one entry per franchise and are also excluding remasters for the sheer sake of variety.
+Bear in mind that thanks to backwards compatibility, you will also be able to play all these FPS games on your PS5.

 A game with “kill” in its name following another?
 It’s almost as if we did it on purpose.
 Almost.